jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 text file, you likely already have the Makahiki source code and can skip this section.)

+This guide assumes that you will be placing the source code in the ubuntu_x86_makahiki directory.

 A. If you do not have Git for Windows, download the source code from Github as a .zip file:
     A1.
 In a web browser, go to https://github.com/csdl/makahiki.